AdobeDocs/marketo-measure.en/help/release-notes/current.md

 ### Attributed Opportunity Dashboard

-We're excited to introduce the new [Attributed Opportunity Dashboard](/help/marketo-measure-discover-ui/dashboards/attributed-opportunity-dashboard.md){target="_blank"}, designed to give you a comprehensive view of how your marketing efforts contribute to both nascent and mature pipeline opportunities.
+We are excited to introduce the new [Attributed Opportunity Dashboard](/help/marketo-measure-discover-ui/attributed-opportunity-dashboard.md){target="_blank"}, designed to give you a comprehensive view of how your marketing efforts contribute to both nascent and mature pipeline opportunities.
 This dashboard allows you to delve into the details of every open and closed opportunity attributable to your strategies, with the flexibility to filter by opportunity stage.
 It provides insights into which channels, subchannels, or campaigns rank highest in terms of attributed opportunity amount, and displays the total attributed opportunity amount along with the count of attributed open and closed opportunities.

 ### Marketo Engage Cookie Sync for Marketo Measure Ultimate